State College, Pa.

-Managed a 175-member news division of editors, reporters, photojournalists and designers at Penn State’s independent, 20,000-circulation student-run daily newspaper during my senior year of college
+Managed a 175-student news division of editors, reporters, photojournalists and designers at Penn State’s independent, 20,000-circulation student-run daily newspaper during my senior year of college

-Organized and led award-winning breaking news and investigative coverage of the Jerry Sandusky child sex abuse scandal at Penn State University and the death of former Penn State football coach Joe Paterno
+Organized and led award-winning breaking news and investigative coverage of the Jerry Sandusky child sex abuse scandal and the death of former football coach Joe Paterno

 Edited opinion page; wrote columns and editorials; launched sex column “Mounting Nittany”

-・ 2011 Society of Professional Journalists’ Mark of Excellence Awards, National 1st Place in Editorial Writing for Collegian editorials
+2011 Society of Professional Journalists’ Mark of Excellence Awards

 Budgeted the paper daily and assisted with page one design